Kimserey/BlogArchive/20160621_ui_framework_websharper_spa_paket.md

 ### 1.5 Configure Visual Code with Gulp

 SCSS needs to be translated to CSS.
-For that we can use `gulp` to create a task which will build the CSS then minify it and then minify our JS together in one operation.
+For that we can use `gulp` to create a Visual Code task which will build do three things:

+ 1. Translate SCSS to CSS
+ 2. Minify the CSS result and place it into the distribution folder `dist`
+ 3. Minify the JS and place it into the distribution folder `dist`

 First install `gulp` from `npm` by executing the following commands: